 This means that your Thai wife, or full or half Thai child, will pay IHT on your estate if it meets the threshold.

 But really, who has this kind of wealth in Thailand, you might ask.
 Many more than people tend to think.
-Wealthy Thais are usually far wealthier than their European and American counterparts, and as such the government expects to collect 3 Billion Baht per year at the 5 percent rate.
+Wealthy Thais are far wealthier than most might expect, and as such the government expects to collect 3 Billion Baht per year at the 5 percent rate.